 Vaulted sidewalks that have thin (less than 5½”) deck slabs shall require a punching shear check.

-Metal grid decks do not require a load rating, but purlins supporting the metal grid decking shall be rated.
+Metal grid decks, including concrete filled or partially filled decks, do not require a load rating, but purlins supporting the metal grid decking shall be rated.

 Rating alternative deck types (i.e. orthotropic, sandwich-plate, FRP, etc.) will be considered on a case-by-case basis and shall be discussed with the Bridge Section prior to developing a scope and fee for the rating.

 7.2.4.2A Bridges shall be rated for Inventory and Operating Level with the HL-93 design live load, as defined by Part A of the AASHTO Manual for Bridge Evaluation.
 The resulting rating factors for roadway beams shall be specified on the Summary of Bridge Rating in the spaces provided for Item 64 and Item 66.
 Sidewalk beam rating factors shall not be reported in the Summary.
-Due to limitations in NBIS coding, the rating factors shall not be reported at a value greater than 3.0.
+Due to limitations in NBIS coding, the rating factors shall not be reported at a value greater than 3.0 at Operating (Item 64) and 2.9 at Inventory (Item 66).
 If the calculated rating factors shown in the Breakdown of Bridge Rating exceed 3.0, report 3.0 in the Summary of Bridge Rating.

 These bridges shall be rated for the H20, Type 3, Type 3S2, SU4, SU5, SU6, and SU7 vehicles outlined above.
-The ratings and the corresponding gross tonnage for each of these vehicles shall be reported at both the Inventory and Operating Level for the Limit States contained in Table B6A-1 of the AASHTO Manual for Bridge Evaluation, except that the Fatigue Load limit state shall not be evaluated.
-The Load Factors, both dead and live load, for all vehicles shall be the Inventory and Operating factors listed for the Design Load.
-However, for limit states other than Strength I only report values if the rating factor is less than 1.0.
+The ratings and the corresponding gross tonnage for each of these vehicles shall be determined based on the Load Factors for Design Load, so that they can be reported at both the Inventory and Operating Level for the Limit States contained in Table B6A-1 of the AASHTO Manual for Bridge Evaluation.
+The Fatigue Load limit state shall not be evaluated If limit states other than Strength I control, only report values if the rating factor is less than 1.0.

 7.2.4.2B Bridges shall be rated based on the method used for design.
-For most bridges the ratings will be performed using Allowable Stress Methods.
-There are existing bridges designed and constructed during the Central Artery timeframe that were designed using Load Factor Method.
-These bridges shall be rated using the Load Factor Method.
+For most bridges the ratings will be performed using the Allowable Stress Rating method.
+There are existing bridges designed and constructed during the Central Artery timeframe that were designed using Load Factor Rating method.
+These bridges shall be rated using the Load Factor Rating method.

 These bridges shall be rated for the H20, Type 3, Type 3S2, HS20, SU4, SU5, SU6, and SU7 vehicles outlined above.
 The ratings and the corresponding gross tonnage for each of these vehicles shall be reported at both the Inventory and Operating Level.